Introduction

 Marker

-As an identifier, each attribute has a required parameter - "marker", which is a unique string.
-The marker is also used as a key to access the attributes in your project code.
+As an identifier, each attribute has a required parameter - "marker," which is a unique string.
+The marker is also used as a key to access the attributes in your project's code.
 Keep this in mind when setting the attribute marker to avoid syntax conflicts.

 Data Type

-Choose the data type for each attribute field that it will store.
+Choose a data type for each attribute field that it will store.

 Data types can be of the following types:

-• Text: Longer text, often formatted, for example, an article or a letter.
+- Text: Longer text, often formatted, such as an article or letter.

-• Real: The same as Float, but with higher precision.
+- Real: Same as Float, but with higher precision.

-• File: Any file on your computer, for example, a document, image, music.
+- File: Any file on your computer, such as a document, image, or music.

-• Image: An image, for example, a photograph, drawing.
+- Image: An image, for example, a photograph or drawing.

-• List: A list of items, for example, a shopping list.
+- List: A list of items, for example, a list of product sizes.

-• Entity: An entity representing an object from the real world, for example, a person, place, organization.
+- Entity: An entity representing a real-world object, such as a person, place, or organization.

 The content filling interface will correspond to the selected data type for each attribute field.